lacyyy/DZSimulator/docs/checklists.md

 ## Checklists for making releases and updating libraries or fonts

 ### Releasing a new major/minor/patch update
+1. Ensure that dev features are disabled (e.g. collision benchmarks)
 1. Commit all changes into Git that need to go into the release
 1. Make sure your working tree is clean, i.e. `git status` shows no untracked files or unstaged changes
     - You can use `git stash` to temporarily remove working directory changes that shouldn't be included in the next release